 Some of the most common used symbols in hinduism are as follows:

-The Mahabharata (Vana Parva 297;35) defines Sanatana Dharma as follows:— “The Eternal Duty (Sanatana Dharma) towards all creatures is the absence of malevolence (prejudice) towards them in thought, deed or word, and to practice compassion and generosity towards them”.
+The Mahabharata (Vana Parva 297;35) defines Sanatana Dharma as follows:— “The Supreme Duty (Sanatana Dharma) towards all creatures is the avoidance of maliciousness (prejudice) towards them in thought, deed, or word, and the practice of generosity and empathy towards them.”.

 Thus, according to this definition any who practices the above three things is a “Hindu” regardless of their theological or philosophical convictions.